0.0 Executive Summary

 - Limit access to storage and backup systems.

-- Automate backups and check them regularly.
+- Automate backups and regularly check them.

-- Test performance after hardware upgrades.
+- Test performance after the hardware upgrades.

-- Document backup locations and recovery steps.
+- Document backup locations and the recovery steps.

 Framework Alignment

-- Aligns with ISO 27001 backup requirements.
+- Aligns with the ISO 27001 backup requirements.

 - Follows standard IT practices for system reliability and data safety.